 A large amount of time is spent outdoors, so it is important to understand the risk of COVID-19 transmission in this environment.
 There is evidence that the virus becomes weaker as the temperature and humidity increases.
 In addition, being in an open space with increased ventilation through wind and other weather factors makes virus transmission quite low.
-Being outdoors while remaining physically distanced or wearing masks is the best way to limit the potential spread of COVID-19 at camp.
-This is why we will be limiting mask usage when outside.
+Being outdoors while remaining physically distanced is the best way to limit the potential spread of COVID-19 at camp.